senstate/platform/api.spec.md

 - Event `addWatcher`.

-Registering a new watcher requires a unique identifier, some tag that is show in the dashboard and a type to desribe what kind of data the watcher represents.
+Registering a new watcher requires a unique identifier, some tag that is show in the dashboard and a type to describe what kind of data the watcher represents.

 ### WatchType